Caleb9/syno-photo-frame/README.md

 [Releases](https://github.com/Caleb9/syno-photo-frame/releases)
-contains pre-built .deb packages for arm64 Linux architecture, which should work on Raspberry Pi 3 and up, as well as Zero 2 (assuming the 64bit version of Raspbian OS *Bookworm* is installed).
+contains pre-built .deb packages for arm64 Linux architecture, which should work on Raspberry Pi 3 and up, as well as Zero 2 (assuming the 64bit version of Raspbian OS *Bookworm* or newer is installed).

 - Check the architecture with `dpkg --print-architecture`; it should print "arm64".
-- Check the installed version of Debian with `lsb_release -c` and make sure it says "bookworm".
+- Check the installed version of Debian with `lsb_release -c` and make sure it says "bookworm" or "trixie".

 **For other platforms (including older versions of Debian, such as "bullseye"), you must build the project from source - see [Option 2: